Monitor robots.txt Changes with Python and Difflib

 Conclusion

-For Robots.txt testing using Python, see advertools.
+For robots.txt testing with Python, see advertools.

 Difflib robots.txt FAQ